Skip to main content

 3. A VLAN ID to be used, which should match the NNI VLAN ID specified when adding a virtual circuit to the dedicated ports in the Equinix Metal console.
 This VLAN ID corresponds to the last three digits of the VLAN created on the Equinix Metal side.
 For example, if VLAN 1144 was created, the VLAN ID on the Equinix Fabric console will be 144 (matching the NNI VLAN on the Equinix Metal side).
 Similarly, for VLAN 1146, the VLAN ID on the Equinix Fabric console will be 146.
 This VLAN ID is also referred to as the Buyer-Side VLAN ID when viewing connection details after creation.

-Once you have gathered all the necessary information, click on the "Create a Connection to Amazon Web Services" button to proceed.
+Once you have gathered all the necessary information, click "Create a Connection to Amazon Web Services" to proceed.

 NOTE: If you are unable to select "Port" as an option, it is likely that you do not have the necessary permissions.
 Contact the Administrator of the Equinix Fabric organization you belong to so they can adjust your permissions.
 Permissions can be modified through the Equinix Customer portal) under the Administration tab then User Management section.

 For the Destination, select the region where the AWS Direct Connect Gateway will be located.
-In my example, it is Ashburn, VA, specifically the us-east-1 region.
+In this example, it is Ashburn, VA, specifically the us-east-1 region.

 Depending on your location, you may encounter a warning message indicating that this is a Remote Connection.
 In the Equinix Fabric platform, a connection is categorized as "Local" when you establish a connection between an origin and destination within the same metro location, such as Ashburn.
 On the other hand, if you create a connection between different metro locations, such as New York and Ashburn, it is considered "Remote."
 This is an expected behavior, and you can proceed by selecting "Okay" to continue.